 About 80% of the global ocean floor is still completely unknown or has not been measured in a modern way.
-Now international maritime and scientific communities are gathering to map the entire seabed of the Earth by 2030.
+Now the international maritime and scientific communities are grouping together to map the entire seabed of the Earth by 2030.

 Ocean Infinity, one of the exploration companies belonging to this community, has unveiled its operational fleet of robot ships.
 No human will be inside or outside this special fleet, which in a fit of bellicose optimism has been renamed "Armada".

 How will the robot ship fleet work?

 The GEBCO Seabed 2030 project was created to try to bridge the data gap on the Earth's seabed once and for all.
 He shared the different ways he plans to do it.
 One of these involves new technologies such as Ocean Infinity's fleet of ocean-going robot ships.
 The automatic boats have already been committed for commercial purposes e logistics.

 The company plans to transform the ocean information industry by relying on the latest technologies and the most powerful computers available.

 Ocean Infinity aims to use fully robotic systems for marine exploration.
 First of all to contain costs, with much fewer resources required and more capillarity.
-The environmental impact should also be reduced, providing a gigantic number of information compared to that collected to date by normal control vessels.
+The environmental impact should also be reduced, providing a gigantic amount of information compared to that collected to date by normal control vessels.

-The company CEO, Oliver plunkett, told the BBC: “Ocean Infinity has ordered 11 robots of different sizes.
-The smallest are 21 meters long and the largest 37 meters, all capable of trans-ocean voyages, guided by ground control centers “.
+The company's CEO, Oliver plunkett, told the BBC: "Ocean Infinity has ordered 11 robots of different sizes.
+The smallest are 21 meters long and the largest 37 meters, all capable of trans-ocean voyages, guided by ground control centers."
 The main control center will be based in the Southampton area on the south coast of England.